 Soap Bubbles was painted about 1734.
-I was affected to learn that shortly before he did this painting, Chardin’s first wife and young daughter had died.
-I think he wanted to see the relation between the transient and the permanent, to show that the transience of life is not against its meaning.
-What we see lasted a few seconds, but Chardin shows that this moment has within it the eternal structure of the world–the oneness of opposites; and that is why this moment has lasted over 275 years!
+It has been seen as an allegory for the transient nature of life.
+I believe Chardin wanted to see the relation between the moment and the permanent, to show that the transience of life is not against its meaning.
+What we see lasted a few seconds, but Chardin shows that this moment has within it the eternal structure of the world—the oneness of opposites; and that is why this moment has lasted over 285 years!

 Chardin’s placing of the bubble is beautiful.
 The lightest, most delicate thing in the painting is placed low, which it gives it weight and brings lightness to everything above the bubble.
 The soft, round bubble is in front of the hardest, weightiest, most permanent thing in the painting—the horizontal stone ledge, and through the transparent bubble, we see the lasting stone-the ledge which supports the whole composition.
 And it is so surprising that the break in the stone ledge on the lower left and the bubble on the lower right—two things standing for reality as broken or fleeting—form the base of the solid pyramid shape made by the ledge and the boy blowing the bubble.